Northgate Natural Area. Photo credit: Bryony Angell

 Tips: Frogs are very fragile creatures.
 Do not attempt to touch or disturb them in any way.
 Stay on trails and leave pets at home.
 Stroller friendly.
 No bathrooms, running water or garbage cans; however, the college is close by.

 If your family is up for some hill-climbing into a ravine, this urban trail offers a hike-like atmosphere right off a frontage road of I-5.
-Since the trail is steep in places and a bit of a scramble, this walk is better for kids preschool-age and up, not toddlers (definitely not stroller friendly).
+Since the trail is steep in places and a bit of a scramble, this walk is better for kids preschool-age and up rather than toddlers (it's definitely not stroller friendly).

 On our spring visit, the trees were just beginning to leaf and obscure the view toward Lake Union as we ascended the trail beside the historic Egan House along Lakeview Boulevard.
 The Egan house sits isolated from other structures below the green bluff of Saint Mark’s Cathedral, surrounded by maples and ivy, and offers a modernist twist to an otherwise nature-oriented outing.